How CNN found the Reddit user behind the Trump wrestling GIF

 (CNN)The Reddit user who initially claimed credit for President Donald Trump's tweet that showed Trump tackling CNN issued an apology Tuesday for the video and other offensive content he posted -- one day after CNN identified the man behind the account and attempted to make contact with him.

-Reddit user"HanA**holeSolo" first shared the GIF last Wednesday of Trump pummeling a wrestler with CNN's logo imposed on his face.
+Reddit user "HanA**holeSolo" first shared the GIF last Wednesday of Trump pummeling a wrestler with CNN's logo imposed on his face.
 CNN could find no earlier instance of the GIF.
 The GIF was later edited into a video with sound and tweeted by the President on Sunday.

 On Reddit, "HanA**holeSolo" took credit for inspiring the tweet.
 Soon after, "HanA**holeSolo's" other posts on Reddit, some of which included racist and anti-Semitic imagery, quickly circulated on social media.